moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_states.md

 ## Transaction statuses

-Statuses can be added, modified and removed via API.
+Statuses can be added, changed and deleted through the API only with administrator rights.

 ### Statuses
 #### Entity attributes